UIUC-iSchool-DataViz/is445_bcubcg_fall2023/syllabus.md

 # Assignments and Evaluation

-Students will be graded based on a combination of assignments (70%: 50% (maximum) standard prose/code assignments and 20% weekly visualization reports) and a final project (30%).
+Students will be graded based on a combination of assignments (70%: 50% (maximum) standard prose/code assignments and 20% weekly visualization labs) and a final project (30%).
 The final project will be a capstone to the course, and will have greater flexibility in software packages and data sources.
 This project will be introduced around Week 8.